Uh oh! No shoe polish, no problem! Today I’m going to show you how to clean dress shoes without polish.

 Shoes must be polished on a regular basis to stay in good shape.
 Toxic compounds like nitrobenzene, trichloroethylene, and methylene chloride are found in store-bought shoe polish.

-Thankfully, you may still look fantastic in your shoes without exposing yourself to harmful chemicals.
+Thankfully, you can polish shoes without exposing yourself to harmful chemicals.
 Natural medicines and everyday household products can be used as shoe polish substitutes.

-With a small ball of cotton, apply any type of body lotion onto your shoes, and it doesn’t take many lotions to get outstanding results.
-Similar to other shoe-shine products, you should always buff the shoes to a high shine with a clean, an old t-shirt or soft polishing cloth in small circular motions.
+With a small ball of cotton, apply any type of body lotion onto your shoes, and it doesn’t take many much to get outstanding results.
+Similar to other shoe-shine products, you should always buff the shoes to a high shine with a clean soft cloth, a soft polishing cloth or an old t-shirt.
+Always move in small circular motions.

-Most individuals have body lotion on hand, and if you’re using it to polish the surface of the shoe, it doesn’t matter which kind you use because they all have the same effect.
+I’m guessing you have body lotion at home, and if you’re using it to polish shoes, it doesn’t matter which kind you use because they all have the same effect.

-Leather shoes respond best when you dab a little coconut oil onto a piece of cotton and rub it into the shoes, much like other forms of oil.
-You also don’t need much coconut oil because a little goes a long way.
-After the coconut oil has been soaked into the shoes, buff the shoes to a shine using a clean cloth.
+Leather shoes respond best when you dab a little coconut oil onto a small cotton ball and rub it into the shoes, much like other forms of oil.
+Again, you don’t need much coconut oil because a little goes a long way.
+After the coconut oil has been soaked into the shoes, buff the shoes to a shine using a soft cloth.

-In fact, you don’t want to put too much coconut oil on your pair of shoes because it has a distinct odor that will accompany you around for the rest of the day.
+In fact, you don’t want to put too much coconut oil on your pair of shoes because it has a distinct odor that will stick with you for the rest of the day.

+Banana peel can be used instead of shoe polish!
 This one is a little out of the ordinary, but it works.
-Remove the banana and rub the inside of the peel against your shoes.
+Remove the banana from the banana peel and rub the inside of the banana peel against your shoes.
 After that, use a soft cloth or a tissue to clean away any excesses.
-After that, rub the black shoes with a clean rag or a paper towel to make them shinier.
+After that, gently rub your shoes in a small circular motion with a soft rag or a paper towel to make them shinier.
+Gently wipe the peel away.

-The nicest thing about using hair gel to polish your shoes is that you only need a small quantity.
+The nicest thing about using hair gel to polish your shoes is that you only need a small quantity, and everyone has hair gel in their bathroom cabinet! .
 Apply a little dab of hair gel on the shoe, then vigorously rub it with a soft rag or damp cloth to make it shine in no time.
-If your gel is blue or green, don’t panic; the colour never transfers to the shoe.
+If your hair gel is blue or green, don’t panic; the color never transfers to the shoe.
 Hair gel is a good alternative to shoe polish if you want something less expensive but still effective.

 For centuries, beeswax has been used to polish shoes.
 You must first heat the wax, ensuring that it is malleable enough to apply to the shoes, and then thoroughly rub it into each shoe.
 Then, using a clean, soft cloth, buff the shoes to a brilliant sheen.